Some horses are more than just rare—they’re legends in their own right. With unique traits and fascinating histories, these breeds stand apart.

 Their resilience and versatility are what set them apart.

-They are calm, hardworking, and reliable in a variety of roles.
+They are calm, hardworking, and reliable in various roles.
 Their elegance and power make them favorites in traditional equestrian sports and historical reenactments.

 They’re small, standing around 11 to 14 hands high, and come in various colors.
 Newfoundland Ponies are true survivors known for their strength, intelligence, and friendly disposition.